-Traditions are important in creating, maintaining, and advancing family bonds.
-They are not essential, but without traditions family life would not be as enjoyable.
-Traditions also impart a somber seriousness that punctuate the importance of a family.
-There are pubic as well as private traditions.
+Traditions are essential in creating, maintaining, and advancing family bonds.
+They are not necessary, but family life would not be as enjoyable without traditions.
+Traditions also impart a somber seriousness that punctuates the importance of a family.
+There are public as well as private traditions.

 [Marriage Ceremony.]
 The marriage represents the beginning of a family, and the ceremony celebrates the sanctity of the union.
-There are legal obligations that attach to the ceremony, but this section deals with the tradition aspects.
+Legal obligations attach to the ceremony, but this section deals with the traditional aspects.
 The amount of money spent is not particularly relevant.
 But the celebration with friends and relatives plays a role.
 The wedding vows are important as it creates and acknowledges promises between each person.
-Interviews with hundreds of couples who had long happy marriages attribute many factors to the success.
+Interviews with hundreds of couples who had long, happy marriages attribute many factors to success.
 One that stands out is the wedding ceremony.
 All remembered almost every detail, from the vows, the best man, and the maid of honor, the first dance, and the wedding cake.
 A common expression is that if you remember something fifty years later, it is important.

 [Ceremonies Involving Births.]
 These types of ceremonies are common throughout history and civilizations.
 The Navajo People have a Blessingway Ceremony to celebrate birth.
-France have elaborate celebrations for a newborn.
+France has elaborate celebrations for a newborn.
 A Taoist priest in China whispers prayers in the ear of the mother as she is giving birth.
 The Eskimos allow the father to cut the umbilical cord.
-The ancient Indonesians believed that it is good luck to have the baby’s first cry be at home.
-In Hawaii the birth is announced by the beating of drums.
-In ancient Greece there was a ceremonial feast on the fifth day after the birth.
-During the birth itself, the Greeks believed knots in the delivery room were unlucky.
-Hopi Native Americans believed that the true parents of a newborn were earth as the mother and the corn plant as the father and the humans were the surrogates to help the new life.
+The ancient Indonesians believed that having the baby’s first cry at home was good luck.
+In Hawaii, the birth is announced by the beating of drums.
+In ancient Greece, there was a ceremonial feast on the fifth day after birth.
+The Greeks believed knots in the delivery room were unlucky during birth.
+Hopi Native Americans believed that the true parents of a newborn were earth as the mother and the corn plant as the father, and the humans were the surrogates to help the new life.

 [Religious Ceremonies.]
 Almost all religions have a ceremony related to marriages and births.
-The religious marriage ceremonies are well known.
-Ceremonies involving children are not as well known.
-The Muslim tradition involved shaving the baby’s head within the first few days after birth and continue for three years.
-In Judaism the male children are circumcised on the 8th day after birth.
+Religious marriage ceremonies are well known.
+Rituals involving children are not as well known.
+The Muslim tradition consists in shaving the baby’s head within the first few days after birth and continuing for three years.
+In Judaism, male children are circumcised on the 8th day after delivery.
 Baptisms are performed in most Christian religions.
 The Hindus pierced the baby’s ears between 1 and 3 years old in a ritual called Karnavedha to protect them from evil.
-In Shinto tradition the child is taken to a family shrine within 30 to 100 days after birth.
+In Shinto tradition, the child is taken to a family shrine within 30 to 100 days after birth.

 [Dine Together.]
 Many families have a tradition of eating together.
-This allows conversations about each other’s ups, downs, friends, sports, and general life events.
+This allows conversations about each other’s ups and downs, friends, sports, and general life events.
 This is one of the best family traditions.
-It provides bonding together, knowing who the children’s friends are, what stresses affect them, etc. Eating together 5 days a week is ideal, but with hectic schedules, it may be limited to 1 day a week.
-It is preferable to have the longer dinner meal as the designated family meal.
+It provides bonding together, knowing who the children’s friends are, what stresses affect them, etc. Eating together five days a week is ideal, but with hectic schedules, it may be limited to 1 day a week.
+It is preferable to have the more extended dinner meal as the designated family meal.
 Outside activities with others are not nearly as important as bonding with family members and should take a back seat to the meals.
-There are always work-arounds.
+There are always workarounds.

 [Family Talent Shows.]
-These kinds of presentations are important on many levels.
-It teaches the children how to interact with others and how to be creative.
+These kinds of presentations are essential on many levels.
+It teaches children how to interact with others and how to be creative.
 It is a golden opportunity for the parents to watch and listen.
-Those plays provide incredible insights into how each child designs, organizes, and performs.
-Next to the eating together this is the second most important tradition.
+Those plays provide incredible insights into how each child designs, organizes and performs.
+Next to eating together, this is the second most important tradition.
 Each child’s birthday is a great time to celebrate with a talent show.
-Christmas provides a good time for a play with relatives and friends present to provide a supporting audience.
-It is a good idea to record those talent shows show that you can play them at her wedding party.
+Christmas provides a good time for a play with relatives and friends present to give a supportive audience.
+It is a good idea to record those talent shows you can play at her wedding party.

 [Bedtime Stories.]
-This is a must for the pre-school and grade school children.
-It provides a great source for learning new words and understanding reading comprehension.
-It also provides one-on-one time with a parent.
+This is a must for pre-school and grade school children.
+It provides an excellent source for learning new words and understanding reading comprehension.
+It also offers one-on-one time with a parent.
 The parent discovers which types of stories interest their child.
-It also provides a wonderful time to hear endearing questions from an uninhibited child that warms your insides.
+It also provides a beautiful time to hear endearing questions from an uninhibited child that warms your insides.
 Many of those questions will be remembered 50 years later.

 [Special Things.]
-These may include a secret handshake, a family hug, a family motto, a favorite food, etc. Obtaining a driver’s license is a big deal for teenagers that merits a special party.
-Allowing the children to pick out their rooms when moving to a new house may give them a sense of control over where they will be spending the next 5 to 10 years.
-Some families bury a time capsule with mementos to be opened upon a certain day or event such as a marriage, etc. Making a wish before blowing out the candles is common in the United States.
-Measuring the height of each child on a doorway with a grove and a date is practiced worldwide.
+These may include a secret handshake, a family hug, a motto, a favorite food, etc. Obtaining a driver’s license is a big deal for teenagers that merits a memorable party.
+Allowing the children to pick out their rooms when moving to a new house may give them a sense of control over where they will spend the next 5 to 10 years.
+Some families bury a time capsule with mementos to be opened upon a particular day or event, such as a marriage.
+Making a wish before blowing out the candles is expected in the United States.
+Measuring each child’s height on a doorway with a grove and a date is practiced worldwide.
 Most youngsters appreciate Easter egg hunts and carving pumpkins.
 Some parents take their children to a different national park each year.
 The son’s first trip to the barbershop with a parent should be captured on video.
-The general rule is that the more you do with your children the more they will reciprocate with love and honor.
+The general rule is that the more you do with your children, the more they will reciprocate with love and honor.